ChrisPritchard/swtor-login-helper/readme.md

 I got sick of having to enter my password and OTP every time I start the game on my gaming PC which is safely locked inside my house - so I automated it.

-Note this is NOT SAFE™ as it requires your password and OTP secret be in a locally stored file named `.env` - the password is bad enough, but the OTP secret by definition means you're MFA is replicated in more than one location which is "bad news" - ensure you keep that secret as secure as you keep your phone.
+Note this is NOT SAFE™ as it requires your password and OTP secret be in a locally stored file named `.env` - the password is bad enough, but the OTP secret by definition means you're MFA is replicated in more than one location which is "bad news" - ensure you keep that secret as secure as you keep your phone - and by being in the same location as the password, its no longer technically 'multi-factor'.

 > if you are ignoring the above warning, the secret can be extracted from the QR code that SWTOR presents when you on-board a security key.
 If you already have a key, you will need to unregister and re-register to get this QR code.